 The 1986 European Athletics Championships in which the hammer throw world record by Yuriy Sedykh was set, and the 1993 World Athletics Championships were held in the stadium.
 The stadium was the host of the IAAF World Athletics final from 2006 to 2008, after which the stadium underwent redevelopment in order to build a football-only arena.
 The arena has also been the venue of four Eurobowl finals of American Football from 1994 to 1997.

 In 1993 the fabric roof of the stadium was constructed.
 From 1999 to 2003 the upper tier of the main stand was demolished and rebuilt.
-In 2005 the opposite stands received a new upper tier as well.
+In 2005 the opposite stand received a new upper tier as well.

 The redevelopment into a football-specific stadium was announced along with the stadium's name change in late March 2008.
 The first computer images of the new arena were released at the same time, also showing a large cube with four video scoreboards above the centre circle, similar to the one in the Commerzbank-Arena in Frankfurt.